Less techy news, more sexy news. Been making a game where you’re told to go rescue princesses. But things are not what they seem. Experimenting with a single scrolling textbox. Maybe good for impatient porn players? Has an interesting effect on how I make scenes.

-# The 2nd thing I might change could be the color.
-So far I've been trying to give most things the same general colors as the stone walls so they look like they belong together but this can also potentially make stuff blend together.
+# The 2nd change might be their color.
+So far I’ve been trying to give most things the same general colors as the stone walls so they look like they belong together but this can also potentially make stuff blend together.
 So what if I just use a different color?

 # I already do this with the tables and fountains because they’re meant to stand out as landmarks.
 The statues serve the same purpose so it would make sense if their colors match these objects.

 # But this might be overkill.
-These objects almost look like they're glowing.
-I should probably tone it down a little.
+These objects almost look like they’re glowing.
+I should probably tone it back a little.
 Maybe turn down the saturation?

 # Hmm, this is an interesting compromise.
 I just overlapped the blue version of the statue over the dark version and faded it halfway.
 This looks kind of like faded marble.
 I like it.

-# So I'm back to my original conclusion that I should use the old statue.
+# So I’m back to my original conclusion.
+Use the old statue.
 Making the new statue brighter sort of works but the boob details get lost in the highlights.
 Making it blue keeps the contrast but makes to look completely out-of-place.

-# The raised arm of the left statue provides a dark backdrop for the boobs that gives them good contrast no matter what's behind the statue, and the fabric uses bright faded details that don't break up the statue's overall shape, allowing it to stand out better against busy backgrounds.
+# The raised arm of the left statue provides a dark backdrop for the boobs that gives them good contrast.
+And the fabric uses bright faded details that don’t break up the statue’s overall shape, allowing it to stand out better against busy backgrounds.

 # … It also lets me do this.